mohamedwaleed77/deaf_gloves/README.md

-DO NOT FORGET TO Invert RXD AND TXD Pins if you are using USB to TTL as in the simulation i'm connecting two ports yet in real life you'll be using one port (usb to ttl) and the data recieved from TXD(usb) should go to pin RXD(micro_controller) data sent through TXD(micro_controller) should go to pin RXD(usb)
+DO NOT FORGET TO Invert RXD AND TXD Pins if you are using USB to TTL as in the simulation i'm connecting two ports using a virtual ports program..
+However in real life you'll be using one port (usb to ttl) and the data recieved from TXD(usb) should go to pin RXD(micro_controller) data sent through TXD(micro_controller) should go to pin RXD(usb)